 Do you want to invest like Mark Cuban?
 What you need to do is focus on paying back all of your debt as soon as possible and keep an eye on tech companies that run on powerful artificial intelligence systems.

-	Nevertheless, learning how to build your investments on a solid foundation based on smart money habits, along with market trends and data.
+Nevertheless, learning how to build your investments on a solid foundation based on smart money habits, along with market trends and data, is a good start.

 Mark Cuban on savings

 If there’s one thing most investors agree on, it’s that everyone should focus on building a nest egg of funds.
 There’s no way to predict when something will happen that requires a lot of cash.

 Mark Cuban urges people to focus on building an untouchable nest-egg of funds that you can live on for at least six months.
 Though this money won’t grow much, it will provide you with a safety net in case things don’t work out as planned.
 And that’s why the savings cash is so important.